dotlas/databricks_helpers/notebooks/delta_docs_pydantic/README.md

 ## Introduction

-This notebook is used to update metadata of an existing table in delta lake using the table's pydantic data model.
+This notebook is used to update metadata of an existing table in delta lake using the table's equivalent pydantic data model.

 ## Use Case